Joe Hanrahan

 Tacos or burritos?
 Oh, fuck.
 Why did I ask this question?

 Favorite Tool?
-My favorite tool is also the DAG
+My favorite tool is the DAG - Derailleur Alignment Gauge

 Give us a pro tip (does not need to be bike related.)
-Don’t sweat the petty, pet the sweaty.
+Keep your eyes up and don’t forget to breathe.
+Helpful on and off the bike!